-According to the Pew Research Center, the majority (97%) of Americans own a cell phone.
+According to the Pew Research Center, almost all American adults (97%) own a cell phone.
 While that statistic isn’t surprising, it does show how many of us are susceptible to a dangerous scam: SIM swapping.

 SIM Swapping: What You Need To Know

 In this article, I’ll explain what SIM swapping is and what phone carriers are doing about the issue.
-I’ll also share some tips on how you can stay safe using today’s technology.
+I’ll also share some tips on how you can stay safe.

 Table of Contents: